CptAlessio/dependency-monitor/README.md

 [OK] Vulnerable dependency not found
 ```
 ## Automation (Batch scan)
-Use batch scan if you need to scan two or more repositories.
+Use batch scan to scan two or more repositories.
 - Add the repository name to `repositories.txt` file.

 ### Example